QGreenland-Net/qgreenland-net.github.io/presentations/ndcc-overview.md

 ::: {.notes}
-Workshop focused on defining a vision for the NSF's activities supporting the creation of a more integrated cloud-based system for climate science
+Workshop focused on defining a vision for the NSF's activities supporting the creation of a more integrated cloud-based system for climate science.

+The NDC-C is a 2-year pilot that aims to lay the foundations for an NDC that will cater to a wider science community.

 "The National Science Foundation (NSF) initiated the development of a National Discovery Cloud for Climate (NDC-C) to “federate advanced compute, data,